-A Contract Submission Data Form is an online form which requests schools respond to specific questions and to submit only the required information/contract documents based on the answers provided.
-The Contract Submission Data Form includes a written justification for the Contract award.
+A Contract Submission Data Form is an online form which requests schools respond to specific questions and to submit only the required information/contract documents based

-4 D.C.
+5 D.C.
 Code § 29-406.70

-5 "Family member" means an individual who is legally or biologically related to another individual, or an individual who is legally or biologically related to the spouse or domestic partner of another individual.
+6 "Family member" means an individual who is legally or biologically related to another individual, or an individual who is legally or biologically related to the spouse or domestic partner of another individual.
+See D.C.
+Code § 38-1802.04(c)(1A)(G)(i).

-6 D.C.
+7 D.C.
 Code § 38-1802.02(13)

-7 A "Financial Interest" is one that reasonably may impair the objectivity of the person's judgment when participating in the action authorizing the contract.
+8 A "Financial Interest" is one that reasonably may impair the objectivity of the person's judgment when participating in the action authorizing the contract.
 See D.C.
 Code § 29 -306.70(4).
 For the purposes of this policy, a financial interest shall include, but not be limited to, employment or a five percent or greater ownership interest in a company.